Choosing a Daycare Doesn’t Have to Be Overwhelming

 Red flags: Multiple serious violations in past 2 years, unwilling to let you tour during class time, teachers who seem disengaged, dirty bathrooms or strong odors, high teacher turnover.
 Download our complete tour checklist →

-When should I start looking for daycare in San Antonio?
+When should I start looking for daycare?

 Start your search 3–6 months before you need care.